aisingapore/TagUI/docs/reference.rst

 telegram
 ###################
-*Deprecated* - please note that this step is deprecated and will no longer after 15th March 2025.
+*Deprecated* - telegram step is deprecated and will no longer work after 15th March 2025.

 Sends a Telegram notification, for example, to update on automation completion or exception.